No fees unless we win.

 2. Investigation and Evidence Collection: Your attorney will begin investigating the accident by gathering police reports, truck driver logs, maintenance records, black box data, and photographs of the scene.
 Federal and state violations are carefully analyzed during this stage.

-3. Identifying Liable Parties: Truck accidents often involve multiple liable parties, such as the truck driver, trucking company, cargo loaders, or vehicle manufacturers.
+3. Identifying Liable Parties: Truck accidents often involve multiple liable parties, such as the truck driver, trucking company, cargo loaders, or truck manufacturers.
 Your attorney will work to determine who is responsible for the accident.
+If a truck driver is an independent contractor, they may be personally liable for an accident, especially if they were engaging in illegal behavior at the time of the crash.

 4. Filing the Claim or Lawsuit: A claim is filed with the at-fault party’s insurance company, or a formal lawsuit is initiated in an Ohio court if a fair settlement cannot be reached.